Mitsubishi · Outlander · 2023

 The 2023 Mitsubishi Outlander received an overall safety rating of 4 out of 5 stars from NHTSA.

-The most commonly reported complaint categories for the 2023 Mitsubishi Outlander are electrical system (4 reports), back over prevention (3 reports), steering (3 reports).
+The most commonly reported complaint categories for the 2023 Mitsubishi Outlander are electrical system (4 reports), unknown or other (3 reports), air bags (3 reports).

 Yes.
 NHTSA has 2 recalls on record for the 2023 Mitsubishi Outlander.
 Scroll up to review the published recall summaries, consequences, and remedies.
 To check for unrepaired recalls on your specific vehicle, use your VIN at nhtsa.gov/recalls.